Kidsunbo/SummerProject/README.md

 }

 ```
-A deer will be drawn and rotate 1 degree per frame.
+A cat will be drawn and rotate 1 degree per frame.
 ![drawCat](./Resource/img/drawCat.PNG)

 ## Future